yeshua453/website/docs/controls/page.md

 slug: page
 ---

 Page is the top most container for all other controls.

-It is is automatically created when a new user session started.
+A page instance is automatically created when a new user session started.
 From layout perspective the Page represents a [Column](column) control, so it has a similar behavior and shares same properties.

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Properties